microsoft/llvm-mctoll/README.md

 # Current Status

-The tool is currently able to raise Linux x86_64 and Arm32 shared libraries and executables with function calls that have variable arguments (such as printf) to LLVM IR.
+At present, the tool is capable of raising Linux X86-64 and Arm32 shared libraries and executables with function calls that have variable arguments (such as printf) to LLVM IR.

-Support for code generated for `switch` statement needs to be added.

 Raising of C++ binaries needs to be added.